-Before we explain names and titles for women, we would like to be clear on one thing: the title Mrs. is not necessary to use anymore in our modern society, and many people wouldn’t use it in any situation at all.
+Before we explain names and titles in English for women, we would like to be clear on one thing: the title Mrs. is not necessary to use anymore in our modern society, and many people wouldn’t use it in any situation at all.

 Traditionally, however, the title of a woman was given to her based on her age and her marital status– so if she was under 18, or single or married.
 This is, today, completely ridiculous (crazy, unneeded), as a woman’s value and worth to a society is no longer based only on her marital status!

 Still, married women in English-speaking countries are usually called “Mrs. (last name),” and there is a complicated history here.

 Mrs., pronounced “Miss-uss”, comes from the word “Mistress,” the feminine form of “Mister”, and indicated that the woman was bought by a husband’s family and then, technically, “owned” by her husband.
 Therefore, according to a few sources, Mrs. is actually another form of Mr’s, but missing the possessive apostrophe.

 It is not the case anymore that husband’s own their wives, and therefore the title Mrs. is outdated.

 This title, pronounced “Mizzz”, was developed in the 17th century and revived in the 20th.
 It’s the exact, neutral equivalent (same, equal) title to a man’s title, Mr., and is void of any (has no) marital status indication.

 It would be a little weird to assume that someone was married because they look above a certain age, or to ask them first, right?
 What if they are 70 years old and never married?